 Thanks to virtual assistants on your smartphone, you can make weather-appropriate wardrobe choices before even leaving your bed.
 So convenient, yet so annoying when that promised sunshine dissolves into a rain shower 10 minutes after leaving the house.

-There’s lots of weather forecasting technology available today, so why is it still difficult to predict what’s going to happen?
+There’s lots of forecasting available today, so why does weather technology still face difficulties predicting what’s going to happen?

 Weather forecasting data comes from different sources.
 NASA’s Earth-sensing mission AQUA and other satellite-based sensors provide water-related data on ocean currents, sea ice and water vapor.
 Unmanned reconnaissance vehicles collect weather system information at altitude.